Date Listed 29/01/1998

 On the South side of Church near the porch

-Churchyard crosses mostly date from the medieval period and acted as a site for preaching, especially for the itinerant orders, a focus of liturgical processions and to sanctify the churchyard for burial befote the development of individual graveyard monuments after the Reformation.
-Top of shaft has been remodeled, creating a knob finial possibly from the base of a earlier crucifix.
+Churchyard crosses mostly date from the medieval period and acted as a site for preaching, especially for the itinerant orders, a focus of liturgical processions and to sanctify the churchyard for burial before the development of individual Graveyard monuments after the Reformation.
+Top of shaft has been remodelled, creating a knob finial possibly from the base of a earlier crucifix.

 Listed as a medieval churchyard cross which is mostly intact and for group value with the church of St David and Cliff Cottage.

 Newman J, Glamorgan, Buildings of Wales series, 1995, p369